HerrLeise/GB-Studio-Plugins/Builds/HL_Enhanced_Visual_Dialogues/plugins/HL_Enhanced_Visual_Dialogues/readme.md

 With Enhanced Visual Dialogues you can use a 9-Frame Sprite to fill 9 actors in a 3x3 array to show a person or thing that communicates.

+**Features:**
+- Single Event for Dialogues with Character on Screen, to display emotions and others
+- reduced the amount of single events from at least 27 to 1 for each character with on screen dialogue

 ![HLEVD Scenes](https://github.com/HerrLeise/GB-Studio-Plugins/blob/d78f96b76ab2ad44477fd3cce3474a2d5315f754/Guide/res/HLEVD_Scenes.png)

 **Requirements**